 top of page

 Most ex-pats know the fear of the “phone call” in the middle of the night.
 We all know that one day we may get that call.
 I was prepared for that call.
-I was not prepared for Dementia.
+I was not prepared for dementia.

 In the past, people would have expected you to be physically there, living with them and doing your duty as a family member.
 But the reality for many of us now is that we simply can’t do that any more.
 Balancing careers, families, and our own lives makes it difficult to stay nearby.

 It's not easy.
 In fact, if you're not careful you can destroy yourself (yup, talking about myself).
+Sometimes the hardest part isn't the caregiving itself.

 So many people need to get on board and help us caregivers.